 4.2.2 Where there is no agreement between the parties on the procedure for challenging an arbitrator, the party seeking disqualification shall submit a written request to the tribunal setting out the reasons for the challenge.
 The request must be submitted within five days from the date of learning of the relevant circumstances.

-4.2.4 If the challenged arbitrator does not withdraw, or the other party does not agree to the request within five days of it being submitted, the tribunal shall determine the request within 15 days from the date of receipt.
+4.2.4 If the challenged arbitrator does not withdraw, or the other party does not agree to the request within five days of it being submitted, the arbitral tribunal shall determine the request within 15 days from the date of receipt.
 In the event the request is rejected, the request may be referred to the Court of Appeal within 30 days, for a non-appealable decision.
-21 Arbitration Law, art 17(1)
+If the arbitration is being administered by the SCCA Rules, the challenge of an arbitrator will be determined by the SCCA Court instead of the Court of Appeal.

 4.2.6 Where an arbitrator needs to be replaced, an alternative arbitrator will be appointed using the procedures followed in the original selection process.
-23 Ibid, art 19 This will result in the suspension of the proceedings until a replacement has been appointed, unless the need for a replacement has arisen due to the disqualification of an arbitrator.
-24 Regulations, art 6
+This will result in the suspension of the proceedings until a replacement has been appointed, unless the need for a replacement has arisen due to the disqualification of an arbitrator.

 4.3 Arbitrators’ fees

 4.3.1 When an arbitrator is appointed, an independent contract is entered into between the arbitrator and the parties regarding the applicable fees.
-25 Arbitration Law, art 24(1) Where no agreement on fees is reached, or where the Court of Appeal itself has made the appointment, the court shall determine these (on a non-appealable basis) 26 Ibid, art 24(2) and may request a copy of any contracts concluded with the arbitrators.
-27 Regulations, art 7(2) Copies of any contracts entered into with the arbitrators shall be deposited at the relevant arbitration institution (being the competent authority administering the case).
-28 Ibid, art 7(1)
+Where no agreement on fees is reached, or where the Court of Appeal itself has made the appointment, the court shall determine these (on a non-appealable basis) and may request a copy of any contracts concluded with the arbitrators.
+Copies of any contracts entered into with the arbitrators shall be deposited at the relevant arbitration institution (being the competent authority administering the case).

 5. JURISDICTION OF THE ARBITRAL TRIBUNAL